Rohit-Tambavekar/Database-creation-Automated-PDF-generation-with-password-and-cracking-the-password/README.md

 ### **Installation:**

-To use this project, the user must first download the code files and install Python 3.8 or higher.
-Additionally, the user must install the PyMuPDF and Pandas libraries.
+To use this project, the user must first download the code files and install `Python 3.8 or higher`.
+Additionally, the user must install the `PyMuPDF` and `Pandas` libraries.

 ### **Usage:**